 What Is Invisalign

 Invisalign is a great way to achieve straight teeth without surgery.
 It’s easy because you can wear them over your teeth, and no one will be able to tell that you’re wearing them.
 This orthodontic treatment works gradually, but as long as the aligners are worn accurately, they should correct any crooked or misaligned teeth in just a few months.

 Invisalign uses clear, custom-made trays to straighten teeth with ease.
 It’s been proven effective for patients who have mild to moderate misalignment and can also help align your bite.
 If either overbite or underbite is causing a problem, then Invisalign may be exactly what you need!

 It may sound like a strange or even uncomfortable process, but the Invisalign is surprisingly unobtrusive.
 You’ll barely know it’s there, and that’s because it was designed to be as comfortable as possible.
 You wear the clear plastic trays over your teeth for 20 to 22 hours per day, depending on which step of treatment you’re at.
-The individualized aligner will gradually move and change the position of your teeth, little by little, every week until they’ve reached their projected final placement.
+The individualised aligner will gradually move and change the position of your teeth, little by little, every week until they’ve reached their projected final placement.
 Since Invisalign is removable, it allows people to enjoy their food as much as anyone else would.
 In addition, it’s also easy for you to maintain your oral hygiene since there’s no hindrance when brushing and flossing your teeth.

 Learn more about: Is Invisalign Worth It?
 Breaking Down The Benefits Of Invisalign

 How Does Invisalign Work?